Thursday, November 1, 2012

 When: after

-Where: onto her bed
+Where: on her bed

 Why: the leading man kissed her